istar0me/udacity-introduction-to-python-programming/L5_functions/README.md

 - We can use lambda expressions to create anonymous functions.
   - That is, functions that don’t have a name.
   - helpful for creating quick functions that aren’t needed later in your code.
-- **higher-order functions**: functions taht take in other functions as arguments, where lambda expressions becom especially useful
+- **higher-order functions**: functions taht take in other functions as arguments, where lambda expressions become especially useful

 ### standard function vs. lambda expression